rmanaem/chromerce/README.md

 # Chromerce

-Chromerce is a simple e-commerce website developed using LAMP stack.
+Chromerce is an e-commerce website developed using LAMP stack.

-The website is currently live [here](https://chromerce.great-site.net/).

-# Installation

-In order to run the website you will need an Apache server.
-You can download XAMPP, PHP development environment [here](https://www.apachefriends.org/).

-Place the cloned chromerce directory inside **htdocs** directory of XAMPP.
-You can locate the XAMPP directory by selecting the explorer from the XAMPP control panel.

-Start the Apache and MySQL modules from the XAMPP control panel and type `localhost/chromerce/index.php` in your browser.

-# Features
+## Features

+Chromerce offers the following features:

 - Minimalistic design
 - Responsive CSS design using flexbox and gird